Skip to main content

 Park History

-Patagonia National Park was created in 2014 through a landmark public-private conservation partnership.
-The US conservation philanthropists Doug and Kris Tompkins donated approximately 60,000 hectares of their Monte León and Valle Chacabuco ranches to the Argentine government, which added additional lands to create the park.
-The Tompkins model—buying degraded ranchland, removing sheep, and rewilding—proved highly successful at recovering steppe vegetation and wildlife.
-The park's creation was part of Argentina's 2014 expansion of Patagonian protected areas.
+Patagonia National Park was created in 2015 through a landmark public-private conservation partnership.
+[1]) Rewilding Argentina, the successor organisation to Tompkins Conservation, donated land to the Argentine government to help establish the park, which was expanded with additional public lands.
+The Tompkins model — buying degraded ranchland, removing sheep, and rewilding — proved highly successful at recovering steppe vegetation and wildlife.
+The park's creation was part of Argentina's broader expansion of Patagonian protected areas in the 2010s.

 Major Trails And Attractions